ssardina-agts/agtcity-sarl-mw/README.md

 The system is run by running the **SchedulerAgent** who spawns one **DummyAgent** per player to be connected to the game:

-		java -jar target/sarl-agtcity-mw-1.2.0.7.2-jar-with-dependencies.jar  au.edu.rmit.agtgrp.agtcity.sarl.mw.agents.scheduler.SchedulerAgent
+		java -jar target/sarl-agtcity-mw-1.3.0.7.2-jar-with-dependencies.jar  au.edu.rmit.agtgrp.agtcity.sarl.mw.agents.scheduler.SchedulerAgent

-and then select the single agent configuration `conf/SingleAgent`, as all agents are controlled centrally.
+and then select the single agent configuration `conf/SingleAgent`, as all agents are controlled centrally by scheduler SARL agent.

 **Scheduler** agent reads all percepts from all players, "aggregates" them all (because there is a lot of redundancy in the percepts; all agents receive a lot of the same information, and then emits events for each separate data (e.g., items, locations, etc).
 All communication to the environment/game server is done by this agent.

 All **DummyAgents** can catch those events and emit events that are subclasses of **E_AgentAction** (e.g., **GotoFacility**) to instruct the **SchedulerAgent** to submit it to the environment/game server for the corresponding player being managed by the **DummyAgent**.

-This system does not do much at the current time, but a lot of infrastructure is provided to store information as Java data (see `helpers/` and `entities/` subdirs).

 ## LINKS